Riding The Storms: Venezuelas indestructible Nicolas Maduro - UrduPoint

 - Baseball and salsa -

-Born in Caracas and a professed Marxist and Christian, Maduro as a teenager played guitar in a rock band called Enigma, is a baseball fan and dances salsa.
+Born in Caracas and a professed Marxist and Christian, Maduro as a teenager played guitar in a rock band called Enigma.
+He is a baseball fan and dances salsa.

 He became a union leader for workers on the Caracas metro and went to communist Cuba in the 1980s to be educated.